AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-updates-comment-not-in-behalf-of.md

 ---
-title: "Updates: Comments do not display On behalf of"
+title: 'Updates: Comments do not display On behalf of'
-description: "When an admin is logged in as another user and makes a comment, the comment is attributed to that user, instead of being attributed to the admin on behalf of the user."
+description: When an admin is logged in as another user and makes a comment, the comment is attributed to that user, instead of being attributed to the admin on behalf of the user.
 hidefromtoc: yes
 feature: Updates and Notifications
+exl-id: 896e6dcb-945d-4563-80b4-f1e1eeb2eddb
 ---
 # Updates: Comments do not display "[!UICONTROL on behalf of]"

 >[!NOTE]